Security / Multi-Tenancy

 Combining Security Policies

-You can use connection-level and row/column-level policies together for enhanced security, ensuring both physical and logical data isolation.
-This approach is ideal for multi-tenant architectures requiring both dedicated and shared resources.
+You can use connection-level, schema-level, and row/column-level policies together for enhanced security, ensuring comprehensive data isolation and access control.
+This approach is ideal for multi-tenant architectures requiring flexible security configurations:

 By implementing these security measures, you can effectively manage data access while maintaining a secure and scalable multi-tenant environment in Semaphor.